stat6250-s17/course-questions-wiki/week-07/README.md

 [Course Textbook Chapter 10, Problem 2]

-- Question (yzhu12-stat6250): During Opening and Closing ODS destinations, what's a good choice you should make if you don't need to create listing output?
-- Answer (yzhu12-stat6250): It's a good idea to close the Listing destination.
+- Question (yzhu12-stat6250): What is the funtion of ODS HTML CLOSE statement and where do we add it?
+- Answer (yzhu12-stat6250): The ODS HTML CLOSE statement closes the HTML destination and is added after the RUN statement for the procedure.
 [Course Textbook Chapter 10, Problem 6]

-- Question (yzhu12-stat6250): How can you close the several opening ODS destinations all?
+- Question (yzhu12-stat6250): Which statement would you use in the ODS HTML statement to change the appearance of your output?
-- Answer (yzhu12-stat6250): You can close them all by using the ODS_ALL_CLOSE statement.
+- Answer (yzhu12-stat6250): You can use STYLE= option.

 [Course Textbook Chapter 10, Problem 7]

-- Question (yzhu12-stat6250): Which statements will you use if your goal is to create a table of contents that links to your HTML output?
+- Question (yzhu12-stat6250): Which statement would you use to close several open ODS destination?
-- Answer (yzhu12-stat6250): You can use the CONTENTS= and FRAME= options with the ODS HTML statement.
+- Answer (yzhu12-stat6250): You can close them all by using the ODS _ALL_ CLOSE statement.

 [Course Textbook Chapter 10, Problem 8]

-- Question (yzhu12-stat6250): Why you don't need to specify the complete pathname for the body, contents, or frame files when you use the PATH= option?

-[Course Textbook Chapter 10, Problem 9]

 - Question (yzhu12-stat6250): What good step you should take before you create HTML output and re-open the Listing destination after you close the HTML destination?
 - Answer (yzhu12-stat6250): It's a good idea to close the Listing destination.

+[Course Textbook Chapter 10, Problem 9]

+- Question (yzhu12-stat6250): Under what situation that the style that need quotation marks?

 [Course Textbook Chapter 10, Problem 10]

-- Question (yzhu12-stat6250): How can you change the appearance of HTML output?
-- Answer (yzhu12-stat6250): By using the STYLE= option in the ODS HTML statement.
+- Question (yzhu12-stat6250): Why you don't need to specify the complete pathname for the body, contents, or frame files when you use the PATH= option?

 [Course Textbook Chapter 11, Problem 1]